clbrge/svelte-proxied-store/README.md

 myStore.deleteAll()
 ```

-Contrary to normal Svelte store, notification of changes to
+Contrary to normal Svelte stores, notification of changes to
 subscribers doesn't happen automatically when you `assign` new
-property values.
-You need to explicitely use `emit` to broadcast your
+property values or `delete` them.
+You need to explicitly use `emit` to
-changes to subscribers:
+broadcast your changes to subscribers:

 ```js
 myStore.emit()
 ```

-As a syntaxic sugar, if you pass an Object as argument to `emit`, that
+As a syntactic sugar, if you pass an Object as argument to `emit`, that
-argument is will first send to `assign` before the broadcast:
+argument is first send to `assign` before the broadcast:

 ```js
 myStore.emit({